The Space Lady: Personal life

 Two years later, she upgraded to the newly released Casiotone MT-40 and began singing through a mic and delay pedal, wearing the now iconic winged helmet, as well as a couple of other electrified hats Joel designed for her.
 Returning to San Francisco in 1984, she became a hit on the street there, and was dubbed "The Space Lady" by the Berkeley Barb newspaper when she came in second in their Favorite Street Musician contest.
 The name stuck, and in 1990 she recorded many of her best songs for a cassette which Joel hand-produced at home for street sales.
 But around 1992, Susan returned to acoustic music (this time with a better accordion), due to the legal restrictions and costs of playing electronically.

 After a total of 20 years playing on the street, she retired in 2000, left Joel, and returned to her home state of Colorado to care for her aging parents.
 She lived with her late singer/songwriter husband and manager Eric Schneider until his death in 2016 in La Junta, Colorado, US.
-In addition to recording new music and touring the world, Susan is also an advocate for vegan living and ethics, which she and Eric adopted in November 2014.
-She had been a vegetarian since the early 70s, before this move.
-Her musical career is now being managed by her grandson, Skyler Wright, who now lives with her in La Junta.
+After Eric’s death, her musical career was managed by her grandson, Skyler Wright, who traveled with her to Europe, Australia, and South America (Brazil).
+During the 2020 COVID shutdown when all The Space Lady’s tours were cancelled, she took time to re-group and re-connect with nature via hiking and birding and falling in love with her old friend Duane Nelson, who soon became her “significant other” and life partner.
+As touring opportunities resurged, they began traveling together, Duane acting as road manager and general support person, but declining to be her business manager.
+With his logistical involvement, touring then became more nature-focused, and they both increased their bird “Life Lists” exponentially with every new country and continent visited, much to The Space Lady’s delight, since nature has always been the main source of her musical inspiration.

 Awards and recognition

-In 2014 she became even more well known when her first LP ended up on The Guardian's list of The 101 Strangest Records on Spotify.
+In 2014 she became even more well-known when her first LP ended up on The Guardian's list of The 101 Strangest Records on Spotify.

+“Synthesize Me” was used as soundtrack for credits at the end of the documentary film on female pioneers of electronic music, “Sisters With Transistors,” released in 2020.